weavora/yii-wacf/README.md

 **What is term?**

 Term is a rule part that impose some condition.
-Standard access control filter supports 8 terms: actions, controllers, users, roles, ips, verbs, expression, message
+Standard access control filter supports 7 terms: actions, controllers, users, roles, ips, verbs and expression.

 Our extension provides you with 2 additional terms: